Pa. Human Services Secretary warns of SNAP text scams - NewsBreak

 Pa.
 Human Services Secretary warns of SNAP text scams

 HARRISBURG, Pa.
-(WHTM) — The Pennsylvania Department of Human Services (DHS) Acting Secretary Meg Snead is advising Pennsylvanians of a potential phishing scam.
+(WHTM) — The Pennsylvania Department of Human Services (DHS) Acting Secretary Meg Snead is advising Pennsylvanians of a potential fishing scam.

 In a release, the scam states that the recipient was “approved for $1,000” in Supplemental Nutrition Assistance Program (SNAP) benefits and must click the link to obtain the money.
 Residents should not replay or share any information if they are contacted by this scam.